wp-plugins/lbak-user-tracking/readme.txt

 way) then it is possible that you will be banned from accessing his website.

 == Changelog ==

+= 1.7.5 =

+* Fixed a bug that created massive amounts of errors due to attempting to duplicate entries in the browser cache database table.
+* Fixed the page visits pie chart to match the recent changes to how page names are logged.
+* Changed the pie charts to only display the top 15 and categorise the rest as "other".
+This is necessary due to a URI limit on the Google Charts API.

 = 1.7.4 =